quartz-framework/www.quartzframework.xyz/src/app/docs/core/aop/page.md

 {% callout title="You should know" %}

-Remember that AOP in Quartz is enabled by default — no extra config required
+Remember that AOP in Quartz is enabled by default, no extra config required

 {% /callout %}